nxp-imx/oem-prov-app/Documentation/user_guide.md

 ### Server certificate
 By default, the EdgeLock 2GO Agent uses a built-in server certificate for TLS connection establishment.
 If the application targets a non-default server instance (e.g. in test or staging environments), a custom server certificate can be specified.
 This is configured by setting the ```server_cert``` field in the application's configuration file to the path of the desired DER-encoded certificate.
 ## Device provisioning via proxy
 In this mode, the application does not connect to the EdgeLock 2GO Server.
-Instead, the security assets are provided from a local partition (eMMC/SD card), and the application provisions the device using these assets.
+Instead, it uses security assets stored locally, either on a partition (eMMC/SD card) or within the local filesystem, to provision the device.
+These assets can be written to a FAT32 partition using the [SPSDK tool](https://spsdk.readthedocs.io/en/latest/), which operates through U-Boot and therefore has access only to FAT32 partitions.
+However, the application also supports loading assets directly from the local filesystem, offering flexibility for testing and rapid experimentation.
 ### Steps
 1. __Prepare Security Assets:__
-* Ensure that the security assets are stored on the partition (eMMC/SD card).
+* Ensure that the security assets are stored on the partition (eMMC/SD card) or local filesystem.
 For guidance on writing the assets refer to [SPSDK documentation](https://spsdk.readthedocs.io/en/latest/).
 2. __Update the configuration file:__
 * Modify the configuration file ([config.yaml](../config/config.yaml)) to configure the provisioning process.
 3. __Run the application:__